UnsignedArduino/MakeCode-Arcade-to-Electron/README.md

                         The description of the game.
 For example, "Enjoy the high-speed thrills of car racing in MakeCode Arcade!
                         For the MakeCode Arcade Mini Game Jam #3.".
+  --icon ICON, -i ICON  The path to the icon file to use for the Electron app.
+                        This needs to be an image that is supported by ImageMagick.
+For example, "icon.png".
+If you want to convert your MakeCode Arcade images to an actual image, follow the instructions in the README.
+  --prep-only           Only prepare the app, do not build it.
   --debug               Include debug messages.
 Defaults to info and greater
                         severity messages only.